A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Model

 where the mean-square distance $\langle r_{ij}^2 \rangle$ is related to the covariance matrix through the classical identities $\langle r_{ij}^2 \rangle = \langle \vec{r}_{i}^2 \rangle + \langle \vec{r}_{j}^2 \rangle - 2 \langle \vec{r}_i \cdot \vec{r}_j \rangle $.

 We now formally express the contact probability between monomers $i$ and $j$ as:

 In \cref{eq:cij_thermo}, $\mu(r_{ij})$ is the probability that a cross-link is formed between monomers $i$ and $j$ that are separated by a distance $r_{ij}$.
-Yet, the cross-linking agent used in Hi-C experiments, formaldehyde, is known to polymerize in solution, resulting in cross-links of variable lengths \cite{Jackson1251999}.
+The cross-linking agent used in Hi-C experiments, namely formaldehyde, is known to polymerize in solution, resulting in cross-links of variable lengths \cite{Jackson1251999}.
 Therefore, in this work, we have considered a Gaussian form factor:

 where the threshold $\xi$ represents the typical distance under which two monomers can be cross-linked.
-With this definition, we can compute the thermodynamic average in \cref{eq:cij_thermo} and obtain (see \cref{SI-sec:gem_si}):
+With this definition, we can compute the thermodynamic average in \cref{eq:cij_thermo} and obtain (see \cref{sec:gem_si} in the Supplementary Information):

 We have thus expressed explicitly the contact probability between monomers $i$ and $j$ as a function of their mean square distance.
-As might be expected intuitively, the contact probability $c_{ij}$ decreases when $\langle r_{ij}^2 \rangle$ increases.
-Other form factors $\mu(r)$ have been considered and are presented in the \cref{SI-sec:gem_si}.
+As might be expected, the contact probability $c_{ij}$ is a decreasing function of $\langle r_{ij}^2 \rangle$.
+Similar expressions can be obtained for other choices of form factors (see \cref{sec:gem_si} in the Supplementary Information).

 In summary, \cref{eq:gem_inverse_correlation} and \cref{eq:cij_rij2} define a unique correspondence between the coupling matrix $[k_{ij}]_{i,j = 0 \ldots N}$ and the contact probability matrix $[c_{ij}]_{i,j = 0 \ldots N}$.
 The only free parameter is the threshold $\xi$.
 We can therefore reconstruct the GEM reproducing a given contact probability matrix.
-For example, we have successfully applied this method to contact probabilities obtained by sampling configurations of a predefined GEM by Brownian Dynamics simulations (see \cref{SI-sec:gem_directinversion}).
+For example, we have successfully applied this method to contact probabilities obtained by sampling configurations of a predefined GEM through BD simulations (see \cref{sec:gem_si} in the Supplementary Information).
+We note that our model does not take into account excluded volume effects.